M8-Babbage/Notes/TYPESCRIPT.md

 A little intro about the TS Compiler/Transpiler.

-Use npx tsc if you're using typescript inside the project, and just tsc if not.
+Use npx tsc if you're using typescript within the project, and just tsc if not.

 ```javascript
 $ npx tsc --init // Create a initial file to setup typescript